madeso/bookshelf/content/books/97things/thing_88.md

 +++
-title = "The Unix Tools Are Your Friends" weight = 88
+title = "88: The Unix Tools Are Your Friends" weight = 88
 +++